mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 - container : Isolated area of an OS with resource usage limits applied
 ![pic](images/figure1.PNG)

-To build a container, we leverage a bunch of low-level kernel construct, hence the namespaces and control groups,are low-level kernel construct which been around for longtime in Linux remained obscure and esoteric, hard to work with
+To build a container, we leverage a set of low-level kernel construct, hence the namespaces and control groups,are low-level kernel construct which been around for longtime in Linux remained obscure and esoteric, hard to work with

 The Docker engine :
 - API : single end-point interface used through the CLI